GeoDaCenter/webgeoda/README.md

 WebGeoDa Scaffolding is a set of easy-to-use frontend JavaScript toolkits to get started building and exploring client-side geospatial analytics.

+## Version 0.0.1 - Pre-Alpha
+We have a number.
+This is still in its ugly middle years, and some things remain messy and ugly.
+Thanks for bearing with us.
 ⚠️ Heads up!
 This repository is an _unstable_ work in progress.
 This means a lot will change in future releases. ⚠️

 ## About Webgeoda Scaffolding